shawnaj/pushpull/README.md

-Shawna's Sandbox for testing git stuff
+Shawna, and Sam's Sandbox for testing git stuff